dgaydukov/cert-aws/sa/files/sa.md

 # < Content-Range: bytes 0-1/20
 # < Content-Length: 2
 ```
-S3 security
+S3 security:
 * use s3/custom encryption to encrypt data before storing them on s3 and decrypt them when you download them
 * use versioning to preserve, retrieve, and restore every version of every object stored in your Amazon S3 bucket
 * enable mfa delete for bucket - it's part of versioning.
 So you can just enable versioning or enable versioning + mfa delete (you can't enable mfa delete without enable versioning).
 mfa delete can be enabled only from cli (currently no way to enable it from web console).
 You should use root account (so you should activate mfa first for root account) cause only the bucket owner (root account) can enable MFA Delete.
-`aws s3api put-bucket-versioning --bucket=my2fadeletebucket --versioning-configuration Status=Enabled,MFADelete=Enabled --mfa "arn:aws:iam::{ACCOUNT_ID}:mfa/root-account-mfa-device 882794" --profile=root`
+`aws s3api put-bucket-versioning --bucket=my2fadeletebucket --versioning-configuration Status=Enabled,MFADelete=Enabled --mfa "arn:aws:iam::{ACCOUNT_ID}:mfa/root-account-mfa-device 123456" --profile=root`
 If you use cli, don't forget to clean it after you set up mfa delete.
 Since mfa delete automatically enable versioning, if you just delete file it adds additional version with delete marker.
 If you want permanently delete file you have to delete specific version.
 You can't delete version from console, if you try you get `You can’t delete object versions because Multi-factor authentication (MFA) delete is enabled for this bucket.
 To modify MFA delete settings, use the AWS CLI, AWS SDK, or the Amazon S3 REST API.`.
 If you try to delete from cli without 2fa you will get `An error occurred (AccessDenied) when calling the DeleteObject operation: Mfa Authentication must be used for this request`.
 If you supply 2fa and run `aws s3api delete-object --bucket=my2fadeletebucket --key=dummy.pdf --version-id=hZaCTAcGEMX9tzF6MUfAq4obRq_AhWk8 --mfa="arn:aws:iam::{ACCOUNT_ID}:mfa/user2fa 547063" --profile=user2fa`